How to Get Wi-Fi Without an Internet Provider?

 What you plan to do with your Wi-Fi connection will determine the method that will provide the greatest service in the absence of an Internet connection.
 If you live in a rural region, you may have a difficult time locating a public Wi-Fi network, whereas in a metropolis, you’ll find these networks virtually everywhere.

-To connect to the internet wherever they are, those who conduct enough work on the fly may want to think about making a proper mobile hotspot purchase.
+Those who conduct enough work on the fly may want to consider purchasing a proper mobile hotspot to connect to the internet wherever they are.